MartynasJonkus/Spotiphane/README.md

 Validation on all inputs
 Optimize the 3D viewer so it doesn't consume 100% GPU
 Make the UI look pretty and intuitive
+Tooltips that explain the parameter when hovering over it